mavisjheng/how-to-react/04/README.md

 View -> Action -> Reducer(s) -> Store -> View
 ```

-By using Redux, the state doesn't live in the View anymore, it is only connected to the View.
-What does connected mean?
+By using Redux, the application state is connected to the View.
 It is connected on two ends, because it is part of the **unidirectional data flow**.
 One end is responsible to **trigger an Action** to which updates the state eventually and the second end is responsible to **receive the state** from the Store.
 Therefore, the View can update accordingly to state changes but can also trigger state changes.

 ### Redux terminology